JayLau123/UCNP-Project/README.md

 # Brief Code Interpretation

-This code is a part of a Monte Carlo simulation for modeling energy transfer processes in a lanthanide-doped upconversion nanoparticle (UCNP), specifically focusing on $Tm^{3+}$ ions.
+This code is the main part of a Monte Carlo simulation for modeling energy transfer processes in a lanthanide-doped upconversion nanoparticle (UCNP), specifically focusing on $\mathrm{Tm^{3+}}$ ions.
 Here are the  key components and functionality:

 ### Key Components